ldeeley/rocknroll-microservices/MicroServices - RocknRollAlbumArt.md

 }
 ```

-the application.yml file uses 8761 as the server port: - this is convention.
+The application.yml file uses 8761 as the server port: - this is convention.
 Since this is the Discovery Server itself, it does not register with itself.